This easy pots de crème recipe uses a stovetop method so it is a no-bake dessert that you can make ahead and chill until you are ready to serve it.

 - Heat the milk and the cream in a large saucepan.

-- In a large bowl, whisk together the egg yolks with the sugar to lighten them.
+- Meanwhile, in a large bowl, whisk together the egg yolks with the sugar to lighten them.
 Chop the chocolate and place it in a separate large bowl.
 Place a strainer over the bowl with the chocolate.

 - When the milk is very hot (almost boiling), take it off the heat and pour it over the whisked eggs and whisk to temper the eggs.
 Transfer back to the saucepan and heat on medium–low, whisking constantly.